RocketPy-Team/RocketPy/docs/development/first_pr.rst

 When you open a PR, you should:

+* Provide a clear and concise title.
+* Fill the PR description following the standard template.
 * Use labels to help maintainers understand what the PR is about.
 * Link any issue that may be closed when the PR is merged.